OpenClassrooms-Student-Center/alumnis/content/students/sigala69.md

 # Change this to True when you do you pull request.

-public: True
+public: False

 # You need to keep the exact same structure for each new project.

-projects:
+projects: devenir un develeppeur java

-  - title: Sigala remi TITA
+  - title: Sigala

     description: https://www.linkedin.com/in/sigala-remi-tita-8a952bb9/
     # Create a new repository for your images.
 Name it the same as your nickname and profile picture.